-As discussed in further detail in "Potential Payments Upon Termination," we have entered into employment agreements with each of our named executive officers that, in addition to other items, provide for certain severance and change in control payments.
+As discussed in further detail in "Potential Payments Upon Termination," we have entered into employment agreements with each of our NEOs that, in addition to other items, provide for certain severance and change in control payments.
 We believe that the existence of these potential benefits will discourage turnover and mitigate the influence of a potential change in control on an executive officer's decision-making due to concerns regarding job security.
-The employment agreements with our named executive officers do not provide for single-trigger vesting on a change in control or tax gross-up payments.
-In connection with Ms. Pellizzari's retirement, we entered into a consulting agreement providing for certain cash payments.
+The employment agreements with our NEOs do not provide for single-trigger vesting on a change in control or tax gross-up payments.
 See "Potential Payments Upon Termination" for additional information.